DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 But the highlight must have been the time Jaap had to free a lift full of civil servants at 3 am.
-‘They had hired out Canvas for a function and continued partying in the lift, I think’.
+‘They had hired out Canvas for a function and continued partying in the lift, I think’, says Jaap.

 There seems to be an odd poetic justice to the fact that the same city that had once evicted places such as Wijers was now actively subsidizing